Document Scanning Hardware Resources

-This "document imaging and document scanning resource" section is provided for those looking to compliment a scanning software solution by purchasing scanning hardware.
-This resource page is divided into the following sections.
+This document imaging and document scanning resource section is provided for those looking to compliment a scanning software solution by purchasing scanning hardware.

-Do I have one Already? - Some organizations have already made investments into highly capable multi-function centers that can provide both photocopying and document scanning directly to a full text searchable PDF document.
-Existing photocopiers may provide the functionality requirde from a capture perspective.
+Do I have a suitable scanner already?
+Some organizations have already made investments into highly capable multi-function centers that can provide both photocopying and document scanning directly to a full text searchable PDF document.
+Existing photocopiers may provide the functionality required from a capture perspective.
 It is good to examine the current infrastructure to see if you have existing methods of scanning documents.

-There are 4 main classes of document scanners to choose from; desktop, workgroup, departmental, and production grade.
+There are four main classes of document scanners to choose from; desktop, work group, departmental, and production grade.
 These classes range based on the volume of pages they can scan, the features they have and cost.

 An entry level class of document scanners that satisfies low volume scanning requirements and is generally rated for several hundred pages per day.
-These scanners provide duplex, color and mono scanning at speeds ranging from 15-35 pages per minute. through the automatic that want decentralized scanning to occur at the desktop level.
-Approximate cost: $400 - $800 USD.
+These scanners provide duplex, colour and mono scanning at speeds ranging from 15-35 pages per minute. through the automatic that want decentralized scanning to occur at the desktop level.

-Workgroup and departmental scanners provide the essentials for most small workgroups who are requiring a more robust scanner that can withstand constant use and provide consistent results on sustained volumes of documents of up to 1000 or more documents per day.
-There is some blurring of the boundaries between Workgroup and Departmental grade scanners, and this document has combined them since the majority of organizations will probably be looking at something in the 25-45 page per minute category, and will want to consider these types of scanners carefully.
-Approximate cost: $700 - $2,000 USD.
+Work group and departmental scanners provide the essentials for most small work groups who are requiring a more robust scanner that can withstand constant use and provide consistent results on sustained volumes of documents of up to 1000 or more documents per day.
+There is some blurring of the boundaries between work group and departmental grade scanners, and this document has combined them since the majority of organizations will probably be looking at something in the 25-45 page per minute category, and will want to consider these types of scanners carefully.

 The following are basic features to consider when purchasing scanning hardware.
 This is not an exhaustive list but is provided to give guidance of features to look out for that can have the highest impact on scanning productivity.
 It is recommended to try out a few scanners with samples of different types of documents and paper; most scanner resellers are more than happy to help you make an informed decision with loaner models and in-depth demonstrations.

-Color and Monochrome Document Scanning - Most scanners can handle both black and color scanning; however, it pays to make sure before you buy, especially if you plan to scan illustrated documents.
+- Colour and monochrome document scanning - Most scanners can handle both black and colour scanning; however, it pays to make sure before you buy, especially if you plan to scan illustrated documents.

-Double Feed Detection - A double-feed detector senses the gap between two overlapping pages and stops the scanner when two or more pages are fed at the same time.
+- Double feed detection - A double-feed detector senses the gap between two overlapping pages and stops the scanner when two or more pages are fed at the same time.
 Special mention of this scanning feature is being made as this is a fundamental component of the scanning hardware.
-There are basically 3 types of double feed detection to consider when purchasing a scanner all with varying effectiveness.

 See the System Requirements for the document management software.